YusufWong/My-Portfolio/Projects/Chess-Game-App-Project/README.md

 - Understood how to manipulate/customized my own grid Buttons by incorporating my own params and image variables associated with each type of piece/null piece
 - Learned how to organize classes and subsets/children of classes (i.e. creating an abstract Piece class within an abstract grid Button class [as shown in the code])
 - Don’t let perfectionism impede the main goal of a project.
 I fell into the trap of trying to make my project behave exactly as any other chess game engine.
 Even after completing my project, I realized I didn’t have time to incorporate the check/checkmate portion of chess because of the lack of time.

+## Features I would’ve added, if given more time:
+- Really wished I had time to add the check/checkmate portion of the game.
+I spent several weeks coding/organizing the data structure of the game engine itself, but didn’t have the time to really understand how to make sure that the opponent’s king is in check and that the opponent had to make a valid move to get out of check before the next user’s turn
+- Allow the pawn to convert to a Queen (when reaching the other end of the board)
+- Undo Button (allow user to undo a move)
+- Reset Button (reset/reinitialize pieces on the board)

 What to include in README
 Project title